About St. Martin Parish

 Property & Public Records

-The St. Martin Parish Clerk of Court serves as the parish Recorder of Conveyances and maintains all property records including deeds, mortgages, liens, judgments, UCC filings, plat maps, and other instruments affecting immovable property.
+The St. Martin Parish Clerk of Court is the parish Recorder of Conveyances and maintains all property records including deeds, mortgages, liens, judgments, UCC filings, plat maps, and other instruments affecting immovable property.
 The main recording office is located at 415 S. Main Street, St. Martinville, LA 70582 (337-394-2210), with public access hours Monday through Friday, 8:30 AM to 4:30 PM.
 Property conveyance records dating back to the early 1800s are indexed and available for public inspection under Louisiana Revised Statutes 44:1 et seq.

 - The Clerk's office provides an online property records search through a subscription-based system, though basic index searches may be available without charge at the courthouse.